Property buying can be a perilous and expensive undertaking for most of us but what about unmarried couples who buy a house?

-- For divorcing couples, there is no standard split of their assets, and various factors will come into play, including what other assets they have including their income and pensions.
+- For divorcing couples, there is no standard split of their assets, and various factors will come into play, including what other assets they have such as their income and pensions.

-- Again, compromise and communication are key to reach an agreement between the divorcing spouses and if you cannot come to terms, then it’s time to have a court decide for you.
+- Compromise and communication are key to reach an agreement between the divorcing spouses and if you cannot come to terms, then it’s time to have a court decide for you.

 - Both spouses will have a right to a home in the short-term which means they can stay in or are able to return to their home until a permanent order is made by the court.